python-can-define-radio/python-course/classroom_activities/ex_2c_variables.md

 1. In general, the programer may select characters from any of these four groups: A-Z, a-z, 0-9, and underscore (_).
 However, these additional rules should be remembered:
-2. Start the variable name with a letter or an underscore character.
+2. Start the variable name with a letter or an underscore character, not a number.
-3. Either lower case or capital letters may be used, in combination, but you'll need to be consistent when you use the variable later in your program.
+3. Both lower case or capital letters may be used, but you'll need to be consistent when you use the variable later in your program.
 4. After the first letter, numbers may also be used.
 5. Do not use a "keyword" defined by Python, e.g. "in", "if", "not", "and", "while", etc.
 6. Do not use the name of built-in function of Python, e.g., "print", "input", etc.  The Python